Artistic Director and Chief Executive Officer

 Born and raised in New York, Sandberg is a graduate of Yale University with a B.A. in English and Theater Studies.
 He is a member of the Stage Directors and Choreographers Society (SDC), Actors’ Equity Association (AEA) and the Off-Broadway League.
 He has served on the boards of The Browning School (NYC), the Yale Dramatic Association, the Whiffenpoof Alumni Association, and the Yale Alley Cats Alumni Organization (founder and longtime president).
-He currently serves as president of the Browning Alumni Association.
+He recently served as President of the Browning Alumni Association.

 Patricia Caswell founded the Hermitage in 2001 with Syd Adler.
 She directs its public literary and arts programing and its residency program.
 Patricia created the concept of an artist retreat at the Hermitage; negotiated the county’s land lease; nurtured it as a subsidiary of the Sarasota County Arts Council; incorporated it as an entity; oversaw renovation and redesign of its historic houses; and has raised millions of dollars for capital campaigns and programs.
 Patricia created several Hermitage traditions, including artist-friendly scheduling, free public programs, popular sunset beach readings, and beloved beach dinners.